New Gurgaon

+New Gurgaon is a planned city in the Indian state of Haryana.

+Geography

-New Gurgaon is a planned city situated in the state of Haryana in India.
-The two main clusters in New Gurgaon along the upcoming Dwarka-Gurgaon Expressway are Sectors 102 to 113 and Sectors 76 to 95 95A, Sector 83 and Sector 83.
+The two main clusters in New Gurgaon along the upcoming Dwarka-Gurgaon Expressway are Sectors 102 to 113 and Sectors 76 to 95 95A, Sector 83, Sector 80 and Sector 83.
 New Gurgaon is well connected with three highways, NH48, Kundli–Manesar–Palwal Expressway and Dwarka-Gurgaon Expressway, Railway Station, Airport, and the proposed Gurugram Inter State Bus Terminus and Gurugram Heliport Hub.
-Moreover, it is bisected by the National Highway Pataudi Road, which is the most promising upcoming real estate area of Gurgaon.
+It is bisected by the National Highway Pataudi Road.
 According to the development plan for Gurgaon-Manesar Urban Complex-2025, the residential sectors of Gurgaon will ultimately reach Manesar.
-In the coming times, New Gurgaon will attract more people, industries, and businesses than Old Gurgaon.
-New Gurgaon will have new ISBT at interconnection on NH-8 with Dwarka Expressway, and more planned city residential, and commercial buildings projects, there are many ready-to-move and under-development projects in Gurgaon likeOrris Gateway Sco plots, Orris Market 89, SS The Leaf, etc.
+New Gurgaon will have a new inter-state bus terminal at the intersection of NH-8 with the Dwarka Expressway, and planned residential and commercial building projects include Ashiana Aaroham (curated child-centric homes, situated off NH-8).